sandpiper-framework/sandpiper/test/api/README.md

 ## Creating the Primary Database

 Before we can do anything, we need to create a sandpiper database within the PostgreSQL server.
 A simple command line tool is provided to take care of this for you.
-Open a command prompt (terminal) window and enter the following commands (assuming you are currently in the root sandpiper folder).
+Open a command prompt (terminal) window and enter the following commands (assuming you are currently in the same folder as the `sandpiper` CLI).

 ```
 ./sandpiper init --id 10000000-0000-0000-0000-000000000000